 CSTs are expected to have extensive hands-on, real-world experience serving on Scrum teams inside organizations as a ScrumMaster, Product Owner, team member or agile coach.
 The key learnings expressed should demonstrate your comprehensive knowledge and understanding of Scrum.
 Tip: Think about the stories and experiences you’ve gained over the years.
 Which of these key learnings/stories would you share with your students in class?
 What are the learnings you have gained from your varied work experience that impacts the way you view and teach Scrum?

 We want to know why Scrum inspires you and what motivates you to share that inspiration with others.
 Your personal statement should concisely answer WHY you are applying to become a CST and what will be your unique contribution to the Scrum Alliance Guides community.

 Course Material Mapping Document

 Create a clear and comprehensive mapping between your course content and the Learning Objectives.
-Please use the most recent version of the CSM or CSPO mapping template found in the Apply portal.
+Please use the most recent version of the CSM or CSPO learning objective mapping template found in the Apply portal.
 Tip: The TAC uses the mapping document to verify that you are fully validating each Learning Objective.
-Use this document to show them where and how you cover each objective in your materials, and how you, as the trainer, will validate your students' understanding of each learning objective.
+Use this document to clearly show them where and how you cover each objective in your materials, and how you, as the trainer, will validate your students' understanding of each learning objective.